“It was a mistake," you said. But the cruel thing was, it felt like the mistake was mine, for trusting you.” ― David Levithan, The Lover's Dictionary

 - My friend “eyeball's” my belongings and/or my girl.
 Noticing it once is normal, but to keep mentioning it and/or to be caught looking at it often is a danger sign.

 - I do nice things for them all the time.
-There is a limit, if I keep on with my provision it will breed an attitude of bitterness and envy as they regret that they “asked” me, “needed” me, or had to pretend so.
+There is a limit, if I keep on with my provision it'll breed an attitude of bitterness and envy as they regret that they “asked” me, “needed” me, or had to pretend so.

 - Their attitude is flippant with me.
 They pass my needs on casually and my pain is treated lightly.